-There are several things that make Marlborough iconic: the turquoise waters of the Marlborough Sounds, our rugged Wither Hills, sun drenched weather reports and, of course, our wines.
+There are several things that make Marlborough iconic: the turquoise waters of the Marlborough Sounds, our rugged Wither Hills, sun-drenched weather reports and, of course, our wines.
 In this series we explore Marlborough’s iconic wineries.

 These iconic wineries have stood as benchmarks for the region, pushing Marlborough forward as a whole and shaping what we consider to be quintessential “Marlborough”.
 Some have been operating from the region’s humble beginnings, while others are newer on the scene.
-One thing is certain, they provide a backbone for our region and tie the 151 wineries operating in Marlborough with common thread.
+One thing is certain, they provide a backbone for our region and tie the 151 wineries operating in Marlborough with a common thread.

 The winery that put Marlborough on the map: Cloudy Bay